Worst Things For Your Health—According to Doctors

 "The sooner you can catch any health complication, the better your chances are of recovery.
-When something is amiss, make a doctor's appointment immediately," Dr. Marc Rabinowitz, founder of the Prevention First Healthcare in Bucks County, PA tells The Remedy.
+When something is amiss, make a doctor's appointment immediately," Dr. Marc Rabinowitz, founder of the Prevention First Healthcare in Bucks County, PA tells Eat This, Not That!
+Health.
 "You want to look into treating a condition as soon as possible.
 They are called warning signs for a reason.
 And when you meet with your doctor, be clear and honest about when your problem began, what makes it better or worse, how long has it been going on and what parts of your body are involved.
 Remember, a doctor's visit may only last 7–10 minutes so don't wait until the end of the visit to bring up what really brought you to the doctor in the first place," says Rabinowitz.

 The Problem: Ignoring Risk Factors You Can't Feel